-The correlation between molecular phylogenetics and the morphologies of coccoid cells is very straightforward, but presence and position of spines associated with cingular plates are difficult to interpret.
-Three states can be distinguished within the E/Pe-clade, namely ‘spine on the c1 plate’ (in E. carinata, E. mexicana, P. imariense, comb. nov.: Balech, 1967; Kobayashi and Matsuoka 1995; Matsuoka et al. 1990); ‘spine on the Sa plate’ (in E. jinhaensis, comb. nov., P. dalei var. aciculiferum: Gu et al. 2013b; Li et al. 2015b); and ‘no spine’ (in E. tyrrhenica, comb. nov., M. loeblichii, comb. nov., P. dalei: Cox and Arnott 1971; D'Onofrio et al. 1999).
-However, the corresponding dinophytes do not group together in the DNA tree, and the trait cannot be used to distinguish Ensiculifera and Pentapharsodinium, but it may help to distinguish its species.
-This inresult prompts the questions whether all observations here and in the literature are correct and if it is the case, whether such spines are homologues across Ensiculiferaceae, fam. nov.
+The correlation between molecular phylogenetics and coccoid cell morphology is straightforward, but the presence and position of spines associated with cingular plates on the thecate cells are difficult to interpret.
+Three states can be distinguished within the E/Pe-clade; ‘spine on the c1 plate’ (in E. carinata, E. mexicana, P. imariense, comb. nov.: Balech, 1967; Kobayashi and Matsuoka 1995; Matsuoka et al. 1990); ‘spine on the Sa plate’ (in E. jinhaensis, comb. nov., P. dalei var. aciculiferum: Gu et al. 2013b; Li et al. 2015b); and ‘no spine’ (in E. tyrrhenica, comb. nov., M. loeblichii, comb. nov., P. dalei: Cox and Arnott 1971; D’'Onofrio et al. 1999).
+However, the groups with each of these states do not group together in the DNA tree (Fig. 11), and the trait cannot be used to distinguish Ensiculifera from Pentapharsodinium.
+However, the trait may help to distinguish species.

+That the presence of spines does not accord with clades in the DNA tree prompts the question as to whether observations of the exact position of the spines in the literature are correct and, if not, whether such spines may be homologues across Ensiculiferaceae.
 Further research is necessary to explain the confusion regarding presence and position of the spine associated with cingular plates.
-At least the cingular spine described for S. trochoidea var. aciculifera Montresor (D'Onofrio et al. 1999) appears as an independent development as inferred from the DNA trees of calcareous dinophytes given (Gottschling et al. 2005a; Gu et al. 2013b).
+At least the cingular spine described for S. trochoidea var. aciculifera Montresor (D’'Onofrio et al. 1999) appears as an independent development as inferred from the DNA trees of calcareous dinophytes (Gottschling et al. 2005a; Gu et al. 2013b).
 In addition, E. jinhaensis, comb. nov., E. mexicana, E. tyrrhenica, comb. nov., E. carinata and M. loeblichii, comb. nov., have many pores and bumps on the thecal surface, whereas the thecal surface of all species of Pentapharsodinium is smooth (Gu et al. 2013b; Kobayashi and Matsuoka 1995; Li et al. 2015b; Matsuoka et al. 1990; Montresor et al. 1993).

 Plate overlap patterns are generally considered to be conserved at higher taxonomic levels (Netzel and Dürr 1984).
-This assumption is also expressed in Ensiculiferaceae, fam. nov., showing no differences in the plate overlap pattern (Figs 9 and S3).
-The epithecal plate overlap patterns are abundant in peridinioid dinophytes (e.g., Durinskia Carty & El.R.Cox and Scrippsiella: Kretschmann et al. 2015, 2018a), with the fourth precingular plate forming the keystone plate.
+This assumption is supported by the Ensiculiferaceae which show a consistent plate overlap pattern (Figs 9 and S3).
+The epithecal plate overlap patterns are the same as in most peridinioid dinophytes (e.g., Durinskia Carty & El.R.Cox and Scrippsiella: Kretschmann et al. 2015, 2018a), with the fourth precingular plate forming the keystone plate.
 This differs from gonyaulacoid dinophytes, in which the third precingular plate is identified as the keystone plate in Pyrrhotriadinium sphaericum (G.Murray & Whitting) Nakada and Lingulodinium polyedra (F.Stein) J.D.Dodge (Fensome et al. 1993).
-In Ensiculiferaceae, fam. nov., plate 3c is identified as the keystone plate for the cingular series, which has been previously reported for Durinskia oculata (F.Stein) Hansen & Flaim (Kretschmann et al. 2018a).
+In Ensiculiferaceae plate 3c is identified as the keystone plate for the cingular series, which has been previously reported for Durinskia oculata (F.Stein) Hansen & Flaim (Kretschmann et al. 2018a).
 In contrast, plate 4c is the keystone plate in many other peridinioid species including Scrippsiella acuminata (Ehrenb.)
 Kretschmann, Zinssmeister, S.Soehner, Elbr., Kusber & Gottschling (Kretschmann et al. 2015), Heterocapsa steinii Tillmann, Gottschling, Hoppenrath, Kusber & Elbr.
 (Tillmann et al. 2017), Parvodinium travinskii Kretschmann, Owsianny, Zerdoner & Gottschling and Parvodinium mixtum Wołosz. ex Kretschmann, Owsianny, Zerdoner & Gottschling (Kretschmann et al. 2018b).
-Consequently, plate overlap pattern suggest Ensiculiferaceae, fam. nov., as having a close relationship with the Peridiniopsidaceae and Heterocapsaceae.
+Consequently, the plate overlap pattern suggests that Ensiculiferaceae has a close relationship with the Peridiniopsidaceae and Heterocapsaceae (e.g., Kretschmann et al. 2018b).

 The link between calcareous dinophytes and parasites